open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 ## What is Rego?

 Rego was inspired by [Datalog](https://en.wikipedia.org/wiki/Datalog), which is a well understood, decades old query language.
 Rego extends Datalog to support structured document models such as JSON.

 Rego queries are assertions on data stored in OPA.
 These queries can be used to define policies that enumerate instances of data that violate the expected state of the system.

 ## Why use Rego?

 Use Rego for defining policy that is easy to read and write.

 Rego focuses on providing powerful support for referencing nested documents and ensuring that queries are correct and unambiguous.

 Rego is declarative so policy authors can focus on what queries should return rather than how queries should be executed.
 These queries are simpler and more concise than the equivalent in an imperative language.

-Like other applications which support declarative query languages, OPA is able to optimize queries to improve performance (for example, indexing, concurrent evaluation, reordering, and so on).
+Like other applications which support declarative query languages, OPA is able to optimize queries to improve performance.

 ## The Basics